Hosting and joining meetings or events

 Note - Your careful consideration is required before choosing a dial-in option for your meetings.

-- We have a limited number of audio conference licenses and cannot fully guarantee this service option for your meetings.
+- We can facilitate the purchase of audio conference licenses but we cannot guarantee the quality of the calling service for your meetings.

-- Most users will likely have a smartphone, device and wifi connection that lets them use the Teams app at no additional cost to them.
+- Most users will likely have a smartphone, device and wifi connection that lets them use the Teams app which is highly accessible and likely no extra cost to them for calling your meeting.

 - Before your meeting, check with your attendees if they can access and use the Teams app.
-Provide them with the following guidance:
+You can provide them with the following guidance:

 - If you only need a dial-in option for some meetings, release the number again.

-Cases where a dial-in option might be easier and more convenient for some people:
+Cases where a dial-in option might be more convenient for some people:

 - Where internet connectivity, home kit devices are limited and there's no other alternative